biolab/orange3/doc/widgets/unsupervised/mds.md

     - **Refresh**: It can do so at Every step, Every 10 steps or Every 100 steps.
 Setting a lower refresh interval makes the animation more visually appealing, but can be slow if the number of points is high.
-<br><br>Optimization is run automatically in the beginning and later by pushing *Start*.
-2. Defines how the points are visualized:
+2. Defines how the points are visualized.
+These options are available only when visalizing distances between rows (selected in the **Distances** widget).
     - **Color**: depends upon values of discrete attributes
     - **Shape**: depends upon values of discrete attributes
     - **Size**: Set the size of points (Size) or let the size depend on the value of some